Why the Healthcare Industry Needs a Cybersecurity Checkup

 - Financial Health.
 According to a recent story from National Public Radio, the average cost of a healthcare breach is estimated to be more than $2.2 million—not to mention the additional cost of sustained operational downtime.

 Guaranteeing the safety and security of your hospital is no small task, but it is an essential one.
-Learn how MEDHOST can help you safeguard your hospital or healthcare facility with our complete hosted healthcare IT solutions managed by our team of highly experienced experts.
+Learn how MEDHOST can help you safeguard your hospital or healthcare facility with our complete cloud solutions managed by our team of highly experienced experts.